namtoki/English/memo/meeting.md

 > `it just comes down to` designing microphones placement and tuning parameter in the config tool, right?
 >
 > Got it.
+>
+> And the next question.
+>
+> You guys recommend using analog microphones in terms of size and performance.
+> (From my experience,)
+> (though it's limited,)
+> I found it quite unique to have all the microphones are analog.
+>
+> and
+> This is mentioned on page 44 of this document.
+>
+> so
+> (From an acoustic perspective,)
+> are there any downsides to this?
+> for example, power consumption, or something like that.

 Talk Through
 > So
 > `Let's move on to the next topic`, Transparency.
 >
-> (Regarding the first question,)
-> I realize our `terminology` we used might have been a bit unclear,
-> so
-> let me clarify.
+> and
+> `when we said 'dynamically adjust' here, we mean that`
+>   the gain automatically changes based on the external environment.
 >
-> `When we say 'effectiveness,' we mean that`
->   if you lower it, external sound gets blocked more and Talk Through gradually turns off.
->   (On the other hand,)
->   if you increase it, more external sound comes through, essentially reaching a 100% Talk Through state.
-> `This is the same as what` you refer to as 'gain,' right?
+> you said "It cannot be dynamically adjusted."
+> but
+> this(, If I'm not mistaken,) corresponds to the 'vivid passthrough' feature, right?
+> Do you have the experience of using vivid passthrough?
 >
-> So
-> `when we said 'dynamically adjust' here, we meant that`
->   the gain automatically changes based on the external environment.
-> (From what you told us,)
-> this corresponds to the 'vivid passthrough' feature, right?
->
-> (If that’s the case,)
+> and the next answer is ~~~~.
+Yeah,
-> would it be possible to support both static passthrough and dynamic passthrough,
->   (allowing the user to switch between them via the smartphone app?)
-> (And of course,)
 > in the case of static passthrough, the gain should be adjustable.
 >
-> So
+> And
-> (about the second question,)
+> (as for this question,) (you said checking with SoC vendor)
-> Airoha's team said
+> Airoha team said
 >   that they haven’t implemented this feature yet
 >   and
 >   that it's still in development.
 > But
-> you guys mentioned that it’s possible to implement using the VAD module.
+> I think it’s possible to implement using the VAD module.
+> VAD module is mentioned in datasheet, like here.
+> Do you think about this?
+> Is it possible to implement some voice trigger feature?
 >
 > this is great.
 >
-> Have you actually done this before, or is it just theoretically possible?
+> > Have you actually done this before, or is it just theoretically possible?
-> Have you modified the SDK and worked on controlling the VAD module, or is this `more of` a conceptual idea?
+> > Have you modified the SDK and worked on controlling the VAD module, or is this `more of` a conceptual idea?

 Spatial Audio
 > Next, Spatial Audio
+> 2 つのクエスチョンを一気に読み上げる
 > So
+> This was also mentioned in the table of the Feasibility Study document, right?
+> 資料見せる
-> `just to confirm, does this mean that`
+> Just to confirm,
->   you’ve tried implementing Savitech’s Spatial Audio library,
->   but
->   you haven’t actually released any products with Spatial Audio yet?
->
-> And
-> The proposal mentioned using either Dirac or Dolby.
-> `would this be` your first time working on something like this?
-> `Would it be` a challenging project for you?
+> does this mean that you have a experience integrating this THX 3rd party into an Airoha BT chip before?
-> Or,
+> Or
-> (since you already know that a TDK G-sensor is required,)
-> does that mean you've actually implemented both Dolby and Dirac for some test?
+> is it `just saying that,` while there’s no actual experience, it’s theoretically possible to implement?

 EQ
 > So
 > `Let's move on to the next topic`, EQ.
 >
-> 28 slots is a lot more than I expected!
+> 4 slots is fewer than I expected.
 >
+> Is this the number of subsets?
+> So there are only 4 subsets, but there are actually more PEQ patterns that can be assigned to those 4, right?
+>
 > Good.
 Here I have no additional question.
->
-> (`Just out of curiosity,`)
-> have there actually been cases where all 28 slots were used?

 Ear fitting
 > So